WSShawn/GAN/README.md

 Firstly let us understand why such variations of the traditional GANs have been created.
 While a very performant tool, GANs can be subject to convergence failure (failure to produce optimal results) and mode collapse (model failing to produce unique results and repeating a similar pattern, quality or classes).
 The advantage of WGANs is that they solve this issue and they offer higher stability for the training in comparison to traditional GANs.
 Another advantage is that the value of the global loss is meaningful, in the sense that it gives us a termination criterion, contrary to the loss of classic GANs.

 We have seen that the main idea in GAN implementation is that we have 2 probability distributions, one for the Generator Pg and one for the Discriminator Pd.
 The goal is to have similar probability distributions so that generated images look realistic.
-The issue here is therefore how we define this similarity, or the "distance" between the 2 distributions.
+The issue here is therefore how we define this similarity, or the "distance" between the 2 probability distributions.
 In the case of WGAN's, we are focusing on Wasserstein distance measure.

 ![image](https://user-images.githubusercontent.com/114659655/209140474-d8b16a4c-9380-4347-ae12-712015f2c301.png)

 **source : [Arjovsky M., Chintala S., Bottou L., (2017): Wasserstein GAN] (https://arxiv.org/abs/1701.07875)**

 Here the capital PI represents the set of all joint distributions whose marginal distributions are Pr respectively Pg.
+The other name of this distance measure is "Earth Mover distance", which comes from the fact that it measures the "energy" needed to shift one probability distribution towards another one.
+We are using the term "energy" as the Wasserstein distance measure gives the minimum product between the mass of the distribution to be shifted and the distance along which it has to be moved.
+This measure of divergence is different from the one present in classical Generative Adversarial Networks, which is called "Jensen Shannon Divergence" (JS) and takes the form that we have seen in the previous section.
+One main difference between the Wasserstein and the Jensen Shannon Divergence measure is that the Wasserstein divergence measure is a horizontal measure, contrary to JS.
+To be more precise, it corresponds to the distance between densities on the X-axis, while the JS divergence is measured on the Y-axis.
+One main advantage of the Wasserstein distance is that it is differentiable almost everywhere, which will allow us to reach optimality while training.
+In addition to this, the value of the Wasserstein distance is more meaningful, in the sense that the closer the distributions get, it converges to 0.

+## The critic

+The Discriminator in the case of WGANS takes the name of "critic".
+Its functioning is similar to the Discriminator we have seen in the case of GANs, but its objective function is different.
+While the discriminator is trained to correctly identify samples from the 2 distributions Pg and Pd, the critic is used to predict the distance between the 2 distributions.

+## The Generator

+We have seen that the role of the generator in classical GANs (including DCGANs) is to produce fake data as optimally as possible by having its objective loss function minimized.
+In the case of WGANs, the generator seeks to minimize the distance between the 2 distributions Pg and Pd.

+## Training WGANs

 In the training cell, we are intializing the parameters the way we did in the GAN section.
 This time however we are taking the parameters metioned in the paper by Arjovsky M., Chintala S., Bottou L., (2017): Wasserstein GAN.
 We are taking a learning rate of 0.0005 and batch size is 64.
 2 additional parameters are added, the discriminator iterations and the weight clip.
 Weight clipping prevents the gradient from getting too large in training, making the model unstable.
 The idea of weight clipping is that if the gradient gets too large, we rescale the parameters by the value of the weight clip.

 Below we find the training loop of a WGAN :